msknapp/website/content/principles/defensive.md

 ---
 title: Defensive Programming
 description: Making your code defensive.
-summary: Making your code defensive.
+summary: Carefully consider the trade-offs of defensive programming patterns.
 draft: false
-weight: 2
+weight: 3
 ---

 Defensive programming is a design pattern where each component in software acts very defensive in nature.